FoxxMD/blog/_posts/2024-09-05-plex-docker-remote-access.md

 ```

 we see that our ipvlan interface is listed first as eth0, so Plex grabs the correct interface to listen on.

+Other containers in the stack that need to communicate with the Plex container can now use `plexlocal` instead of an IP address, as well.

 ## Conclusion